reutenauer/waypoints/README.md

   = *s*<sub>*l*</sub>(*t* - *t*<sub>*l*</sub>) + *a* × (*t* - *t*<sub>*l*</sub>)<sup>2</sup> / 2

-The code needs to check that the correct conditions are fulfilled before applying these formulæ, and the tests define all the special cases that need to be covered (when acceleration is 0, etc.)  One case that is not covered is when the speed limit is different at both waypoints: in this case, the code will return results that are possibly inconsistent.
+The code needs to check that the correct conditions are fulfilled before applying these formulæ, and the tests specify special cases that need to be covered (when acceleration is 0, etc.)  One case that is not covered is when the speed limit is different at both waypoints: in this case, the code will return results that are possibly inconsistent.
 This doesn’t however happen with the data provided.